Are You Addicted to Love? Love Addict Test

 19. I tend to use fantasy in place of true love and intimacy.
 Yes __ No __

-20. I crave love/intimacy/closeness but run from (sabotage) it at the same time.
+20. I crave love, intimacy, and closeness but run from (sabotage) them at the same time.
 Yes __ No __

 21. My relationships feel like a roller coaster of highs & lows (mostly lows) with an anxiety-ridden push-pull dynamic.
 Yes __ No __

-22. I believe being in love means having extreme chemistry, passion, or intensity.
+22. I tend to equate being in love with having extreme chemistry, passion, or intensity.
 Yes __ No __

 23. I tolerate intolerable or unacceptable behaviors in relationships.
 Yes __ No __